Are you struggling to meet your mortgage repayments?

 What happens if CHL cannot contact you and/or agree on a solution?

-We will send a Field Manager or Debt Counsellor to see you to discuss your financial circumstances.
+We may send a Field Manager or Debt Counsellor to see you to discuss your financial circumstances.
 This will give us a better understanding of your problems and help us put a suitable arrangement in place with your agreement.
 Charges may apply for these visits, in line with your Mortgage Terms & Conditions and our Tariff of Mortgage Charges.

 Starting court proceedings does not necessarily mean that we will repossess your home.
 We will keep trying to solve the problem with you.
 Possession is a last resort.